EthicsCodes/hackers-ethic/CoE.md

    Be open, collaborate, experiment, innovate, adapt, reify, and repeat...

 4. **Accountability** —
-   Own your actions and their impacts, fostering clear and shared responsibility.
+   Own your actions and their impacts within the project.

 5. **Analysis** —
    Scrutinize change requests for quality, conciseness, and relevance.